Alcantor/LotusECU-T4e/README.md

 For that you need to remove you ECU from your car, open it and connect it correctly.
 It's only loading the CAN-Bus Flasher with the BDM Port, so you also need to wire a CAN-Bus adapter.

-Those command are for the Raspberry Pi with a CAN Hat.
+Those commands are for the Raspberry Pi with a CAN Hat.

     1. ./bdm-pi.py -o pdh
     2. [TURN YOUR ECU ON]